Find out if Bank Of Scotland Equity Release or lifetime mortgage is good for you in 2025.

 Property Requirements

-To be eligible for equity release from Bank of Scotland, your property must meet certain requirements.
-The property must be your primary residence and not a rental investment.
+Your property must meet certain requirements to be eligible for equity release from the Bank of Scotland.
+It must be your primary residence and not a rental investment.

-It should also have a minimum value as determined by the lender, which can vary depending on the product chosen.
-Additionally, the type of construction may affect eligibility, with some lenders having restrictions on non-standard construction or listed buildings.
+It should also have a minimum value determined by the lender, which can vary depending on the chosen product.
+Additionally, the type of construction may affect eligibility, with some lenders restricting non-standard construction or listed buildings.

 Health And Lifestyle Factors